-A root canal is one of the most common dental procedures that helps you in getting rid of the infected tooth and improving your oral health.
+A root canal is one of the most common dental procedures that help you eliminate the infected tooth and improve your oral health.
 This procedure is considered to relieve tooth infection, tooth decay, or damaged tooth.

 This dental procedure asks for special attention and care from your side.
 Let’s see how you can take care of your root canal teeth.

 Caring for a Root Canal Tooth

 While root canal treatment may sound tricky, it is generally an outpatient procedure, and the dentist will usually send a patient home on the same day as the surgery.
 The dentist will send the patient back home with the required instructions.
 You need to take care of your teeth post-surgery and follow the instructions carefully.

 Gum disease treatments are often followed by sensitivity.
 Your tooth will be sensitive for a few days post-surgery; hence you must take a little extra care.
 With proper care, you will not only ensure that it lasts longer, but it will also improve your oral health in the long run.
 Here are a few tips that can help you through,

 There’s No Substitute to Brushing and Flossing

 Brushing and flossing are the two fundamental steps for taking care of your teeth.
 In this critical time, you need to make sure that you are maintaining a good oral routine.
 It would be best if you kept your treated area clean to avoid further infection.
 This can be achieved by brushing your teeth twice daily and flossing once every day.
 Brushing and flossing should not be avoided after a root canal treatment, leading to further dental issues.
 However, it would help if you were careful while brushing and flossing to prevent your tooth’s irritation.

 Make sure that you do not put excess pressure on your tooth while brushing.
 You need to go slow and brush with fluoride toothpaste.
 When flossing, make sure you are going easy with the floss and do not pull it upward near the crown.